-- A water risk assessment has been completed on [date] by [name of individual and/or role].
-[Name of individual and/or role] is responsible for ensuring that the identified operational controls are conducted and recorded in the school's waterlog book. - This risk assessment will be reviewed every year and when significant changes have occurred to the water system and/or building footprint. - The risks from legionella are mitigated by the following: - temperature checks - · heating of water
+- A water risk assessment has been completed on 20 August 2024 by Clear Flow Water Treatment.
+The Maintenance Manager is responsible for ensuring that the identified operational controls are conducted and recorded in the school's waterlog book.
+This should be accessible to the Residential Home Manager and the Headteacher as required. - This risk assessment will be reviewed every year and when significant changes have occurred to the water system and/or building footprint.

+The risks from legionella are mitigated by the following:

+- · temperature checks - · heating of water